jepstein-eagle/adaptable/packages/adaptable/readme/functions/ipushpull-function.md

 2. to send a live report which will send automatic updates as the data in the report changes

 ## Entitlements
-ipushpull only works if the Entitlement for is set to 'Full' and if the ipushpull object has been provided in Predefined Config.
+ipushpull only works if the Functino Entitlement for is set to 'Full' and if the ipushpull object has been provided in Predefined Config.

 ## FAQ